caleboleary/De-Caesar-jQuery-Caesar-and-Vigener-Cipher-Cracker/README.md

 # De-Caesar-jQuery-Caesar-and-Vigener-Cipher-Cracker
-This uses JavaScript and jQuery to encode, decode, and attempt to crack Caesar and Vigenere Ciphers.
-Just a fun personal project, I have many ideas on how to improve the Vigenere cracker and how to incorporate additional ciphers to the program.
+This uses JavaScript to encode, decode, and attempt to crack Caesar and Vigenere Ciphers.
+Just a fun personal project, I recently added Index of Coincidence detection to the vigenere cracking, making it much more efficient

 Function list: